Original Card Games by David Parlett

 Play

-a Queen counts 0 (thus leaving the total unchanged),
+a Queen counts 0, thus leaving the total unchanged.

-a King raises the count to 20; and
+a King raises the count to 20 ; and

-a Joker resets the count to zero.
+a Joker resets the count to zero, so you start counting again.

 Busting

 If you bring the count to 22 or more you bust.
 You must then pick up all the cards just played, add them to the bottom of your stack and end your turn.
-The next in turn to play starts a new series by playing two cards from the top of their stack.
+The next in turn to play starts a new trick by playing two cards from the top of their stack.

 Chickening out